 In 2011, I transitioned to the Lead Developer role of Brandopoly and over the next two years designed and oversaw the complete rewrite of its enterprise product, its first rewrite since its initial development in 2003.

 Interests and hobbies

 While I don’t like flying, I like to travel on the open road when I get the chance.
-In college, I traveled cross-country over 10 days from New York to California, visiting Chicago, Madison, the Badlands (Wall Drug is overrated), Montana, Washington, and the Oregon coast along the way.
+In college, I traveled cross-country over 10 days from New York to California, visiting Chicago, Madison, the Badlands, Montana, Washington, and the Oregon coast along the way.
 Recently, I’ve taken trips out to see all of the Cascades.

 Owing to the traveling or a childhood fascination with maps, I also have a deep interest in geography and cartography.3 Fun trivia: I won my school's geography bee when I was in 7th grade and made it to the New YorK State bee, where I promptly lost when I confused "magma" with "lava".

 Since college, I've been interested in learning to read languages other than English, though I'm terrible at conversational speech in them.
 I can generally read French and Esperanto, and am currently working through the various Japanese scripts (Hiragana, Katakana, and Kanji).